tedmoore/schelp2/docs/Classes/UserView.md

 An empty view on which you can draw using the [Pen](../Classes/Pen.md) class.
 This view displays and does nothing by itself, but allows you to define how it will be drawn, and expects you to define its entire mode of interaction using mouse, key, and drag and drop actions.
-To define how the view is drawn you set the [#-drawFunc](#-drawfunc) variable to a [Function](../Classes/Function.md) within which you can use the [Pen](../Classes/Pen.md) class to draw graphical primitives, such as lines, rectangles, ellipses, curves, and also text.
+To define how the view is drawn you set the [drawFunc](#drawfunc) variable to a [Function](../Classes/Function.md) within which you can use the [Pen](../Classes/Pen.md) class to draw graphical primitives, such as lines, rectangles, ellipses, curves, and also text.
 This class offers convenient mechanisms for creating animations, that is, to automatically redraw itself in regular time intervals.
 See the [#Animation](#animation) section of this document.
 For a guide to using this view, see [GUI-Introduction#Custom views](../Guides/GUI-Introduction.md#custom-views).